Conditions and diseases

 Prevention of infection

-• If you or your partner are experiencing a herpes episode (i.e. you have symptoms and discomfort), it is better not to have sexual intercourse.
+• If you or your partner are experiencing a herpes episode (i.e. having symptoms and discomfort), it is better not to have sexual intercourse.
 If you still have sexual intercourse, use a (female) condom.

 • It is better not to have oral sex if you or your partner have a lip sore on the lip or if there are symptoms of genital herpes on the penis or labia, or around the anus.